 Take in the weekend night market

 Like most Thai cities, Songkhla has an excellent night market.
-This runs only at the weekends, and is found by the old city wall which can now be found in the centre of the city (the city limits having expanded somewhat).
+It now takes the form of a weekend walking street along Chana Road in the old town, running Friday and Saturday evenings from around 5pm to 10pm, near the old city wall which can now be found in the centre of the city (the city limits having expanded somewhat).

 As well as tasty food (you have to try the giant buns, which are a speciality), there is live music, all kinds of electronic stuff, and inevitably, those people who throw glowing things into the air and make strange bird noises.
 By far the best place to be fed at the weekend!